11ty/11ty-website/docs/plugins/syntaxhighlight.md

   </head>
 ````

 You could also download the css file or paste its content inside a style tag.
-This aprroach opens the opportunity to use other themes like [these ones](https://github.com/PrismJS/prism-themes) from a Prism extension repository.
+This approach allows the use of [other themes](https://github.com/PrismJS/prism-themes) from a Prism extension repository.

 ### Options